We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 It always has, always will for its own interest.

-So if you understand that and come with to whatever the government says or the official press says with a healthy dose of skepticism, I think that's the most important thing.
+So if you understand that and come to whatever the government says or the official press says with a healthy dose of skepticism, I think that's the most important thing.

-You know, you mentioned the fact that you you realize that they had to get the approval of the State Department for what they were saying at the New York Times.
+You know, you mentioned the fact that you realize that they had to get the approval of the State Department for what they were saying at the New York Times.

 And of course, we know about Operation Mockingbird and the rest of this stuff.

-Uh, but that's not anything that's really different.
+I don't like that, but that's not anything that's really different.

 The only thing that's different about that is that they're going to own it and say it out loud rather than doing it behind closed doors.